fuglaro/filet-cloud/README.md

 This project attempts to make a sophisticated personal cloud storage solution similar to the google-drive ecosystem, using the design philosophies of the filet project series.
 This project, like others in the series, aggressively pushes for code minimalism and the essence of simplicity.

+Why should this exist?
+* Take control of your own personal data with your own personal cloud storage solution.
+* An opensource solution that favours breathtaking and rock-solid simplicity.
+* Supports multiple accounts within an organisation without the complexity of web-admin interfaces.

 This main interface to the data is via an SFTP server over a standard SSH connection.
 A surprising number of clients support this interface and it's a big productivity win to be able to use things like rsync and ssh.
 Account management is as simple as using Linux user accounts and SSH authentication.
 A core part of this project is the SFTP webserver also from the filet project series (https://github.com/fuglaro/filet-cloud-web) which gives access via a webpage.

 ![](https://github.com/fuglaro/filet-cloud-web/blob/main/filet-cloud-demo.gif?raw=true)